stonecharioteer/blog/resume/resume.rst

   parallel ssh-based connections, like ``ansible``, but with company-specific requirements.
-* Designed and developed a tool that allows developers to quickly get started with projects, building pipelines and bootstrapping the initial code for them, while settiing up quality checks, running automated tests and uploading artefacts to the right registry in JFrog Artifactory.
+* Designed and developed a tool that allows developers to quickly get started with projects, building pipelines and bootstrapping the initial code for them, while setting up quality checks, running automated tests and uploading artifacts to the right registry in JFrog Artifactory.
 * Conducted Python workshops with a varied audience, training them on how to set up Python projects, how to package them and how to build python modules so that they ate